Everspace/Excellent-Homebrew-Approach/content/Splats/Solar/Craft/Recursive Horror Approach.md

 ---
+name: Recursive Horror Approach
+splat: Solar
+ability: Craft
 essence: 2
 skill: 3
-mins:
-- Athletics 3
 charmsNeeded:
   - Recursive Horror Approach
 keywords:
   - Oh no
   - Help
 ---

 The charm you need is the one you have